Early Onset Parkinson’s Disease

-What is early onset Parkinson’s disease?
+What is Early Onset Parkinson’s Disease?

-When someone who is 21-50 years old receives a diagnosis of Parkinson’s disease, it is referred to as early onset Parkinson’s disease, or young onset Parkinson’s disease (YOPD).
+When someone who is 21-50 years old receives a diagnosis of Parkinson’s disease (PD), it is referred to as early onset Parkinson’s disease, or young onset Parkinson’s disease (YOPD).
 While the symptoms of the disease are mostly the same at whatever age it develops, younger people will experience the disease differently due to their unique life circumstances.
 Managing the disease can be particularly challenging for a younger person and their family from a medical, psychological and social standpoint.

-What sets young onset Parkinson’s apart from a diagnosis at an older age?
+What sets early onset Parkinson’s apart

 Because the majority of people who get Parkinson’s disease are over the age of 60, the disease is often overlooked in younger people, leading many to go undiagnosed or misdiagnosed for extended periods of time.

-However, once it has been diagnosed, the rate of the disease’s progression is usually much slower in younger than older people, due in part to the fact that younger people have fewer general health problems and are more capable during physical therapy treatment.
+However, once it has been diagnosed, the rate of the disease’s progression is usually much slower in younger people than older people, due in part to the fact that younger people have fewer general health problems and are more capable during physical therapy treatment.

 Symptoms of young onset Parkinson’s disease